Set a blob's access tier

 A blob that doesn't have an explicitly assigned tier infers its tier from the default account access tier setting.
 You can determine whether a blob's access tier is inferred by using the Azure portal, PowerShell, or Azure CLI.

-If a blob's access tier is inferred from the default account access tier setting, then the Azure portal displays the access tier as Hot (inferred) or Cool (inferred).
+If a blob's access tier is inferred from the default account access tier setting, then the Azure portal displays the access tier as Hot (inferred), Cool (inferred), or Cold (inferred).

 Screenshot showing blobs with the default access tier in the Azure portal.